The Seven Crystal Balls: Background

 In autumn 1943, Hergé decided that he wanted Edgar P. Jacobs, a fellow cartoonist, to collaborate with him on The Adventures of Tintin.
 Although initially hesitant, Jacobs eventually agreed, adopting the paid position in January 1944.
 The two became close friends and artistic collaborators, as Jacobs aided Hergé in developing various aspects of the plot, such as the idea of the crystal balls and the story's title.
 Although stylistically the two men were different both in forms of illustration and narrative, they influenced each other greatly.
 Hergé used Jacobs as a life model from whom he drew various poses that characters adopt in the story.
-He also used Jacobs as a researcher, sending him to the Cinquantenaire Museum to study its collections of Incan material, and it was the mummified Incan corpse in their collection that was used as the basis for the mummy of Rascar Capac.
+He also used Jacobs as a researcher, sending him to the Cinquantenaire Museum to study its collections of Incan material.
+Like Jacobs in "The U-Ray", he used as a basis for the creation of Rascar Capac the drawing of a Chachapoya mummy from the Larousse encyclopaedia and not, as was widely believed, a mummy from the Cinquantenaire Museum.

 The museum's director, Professor Capart, exhibited similarities with Professor Tarragon, a new character that Hergé had developed for the story.
 Hergé also included a number of characters who had previously appeared in earlier adventures, among them Professor Cantonneau from The Shooting Star, General Alcazar from The Broken Ear, and Bianca Castafiore from King Ottokar's Sceptre.

 The scenery and background of the story was meticulously copied from existing sources; car model types like the Opel Olympia 38 in which Calculus' abductors escaped the police were drawn from real examples, while Hergé closely adhered to the reality of the port and docks at Saint-Nazaire.
 Professor Tarragon's house was drawn from a real house in Avenue Delleur, Boitsfort, which Jacobs had identified for Hergé's purposes.
 Hergé and Jacobs stationed themselves outside the house and completed a sketch of the building.
 Immediately after, two grey cars containing German soldiers pulled up; the house had been requisitioned by the Schutzstaffel (SS).
 Hergé realised that, had he and Jacobs been discovered sketching, they would have been interrogated.